 Identification and/or Social Security Number: You will need a valid form of I.D. and your Social Security Number (SSN), which you can apply for once you are in the U.S. and activated in SEVIS.
 You can find more information about the SSN in your Participant Handbook (PDF) and in our Resource Center.

-Credit Score/Credit Check: Your landlord may ask for a credit check.
-As a J-1 exchange visitor, you may not have this.
-If you do not, you have a few options.
-You could have a co-signer/guarantor for the apartment, meaning a parent or friend would assume some responsibility on the lease and/or their credit score would be assessed.
-There are many ways to get around not having a credit history.
+- Credit Score/Credit Check: Your landlord may ask for a credit check.
+As a J-1 exchange visitor, you may not have a credit history but there are many ways to rent an apartment without a credit history.
 Some resources include:

 - Home Guides